United Empire Loyalist: Memory and historiography

 The Loyalists paid attention to their history developing an idealized image of themselves in which they took great pride.
 In 1898, Henry Coyne provided a glowing depiction:

 The Loyalists, to a considerable extent, were the very cream of the population of the Thirteen Colonies.
 They represented in very large measure the learning, the piety, the gentle birth, the wealth and good citizenship of the British race in America, as well its devotion to law and order, British institutions, and the unity of the Empire.
 This was the leaven they brought to Canada, which has leavened the entire Dominion of this day.

 According to Canadian historians Margaret Conrad and Alvin Finkel, Coyne's memorial incorporates essential themes that have often been incorporated into patriotic celebrations.
 The Loyalist tradition, as explicated by Murray Barkley and Norman Knowles, includes:

 The elite origins of the refugees, their loyalty to the British Crown, their suffering and sacrifice in the face of hostile conditions, their consistent anti-Americanism, and their divinely inspired sense of mission.

 Monument by Sydney March to the United Empire Loyalists in Hamilton, Ontario.

 Conrad and Finkel point out some exaggerations: only a small percentage of the Loyalists were colonial elite.
 In fact Loyalists were drawn from every stratum of colonial society, and few suffered violence and hardship.
-About 20 percent would later return to the United States.
+About 20% would later return to the United States.
 Most were loyal to all things British, but other Loyalists supported the United States in the War of 1812.
 Conrad and Finkel conclude:

 [I]n using their history to justify claims to superiority, descendants of the Loyalists abuse the truth and actually diminish their status in the eyes of their non-Loyalists neighbours ...
 The scholars who argue that the Loyalists planted the seeds of Canadian liberalism or conservatism in British North America usually fail to take into account not only the larger context of political discussion that prevailed throughout the North Atlantic world, but also the political values brought to British North America by other immigrants in the second half of the 18th century.

 From the 1870s, many of their descendants returned to the United States in pursuit of cheaper land.
 In the New England states alone, more than 10% of the population can trace their roots to the Maritime Provinces.
 Two million more of 14 million inhabitants, or roughly 15%, are part or wholly of French Canadian descent.